Skip to content

 • Where are you right now?
 Brand new creator?
 Growing but plateaued?
 Already earning well but want to scale?

-• What’s eating your time?
+• What’s consuming your time?
 DM management?
 Content ideas?
 Marketing?
 All of the above?

 • What are your goals?
-Specific monthly income target?
+A specific monthly income target?
 More free time?
 Brand building beyond OnlyFans?

-• What’s your budget tolerance?
-Are you okay giving up 40% of your income if it means earning significantly more overall?
+• What’s your tolerance for commission?
+Are you okay giving up 40% if it means earning significantly more overall?

-Your answers determine what kind of agency you need.
+Your answers to these questions determine everything.
 A brand-new creator needs a very different agency than someone already in the top 1% who wants to optimize.

 Define Your Non-Negotiables

-Before you talk to a single agency, write down your non-negotiable requirements.
+Before you talk to a single agency, write down your requirements.
 Things like:

 • Minimum communication frequency (weekly calls, daily updates, etc.)